mythology-and-legends-in-warfare

 Spiritual Invocation and Divine Favor

 Saxon warfare was steeped in pagan beliefs.
 Warriors fought under the watch of gods such as Woden (Odin), Thunor (Thor), and Tiw (Tyr), and they believed that favor could be won through proper ritual.
 Chants and songs were a primary method of invoking this divine aid.
 Before battle, a priest or chieftain might lead a chant asking Woden for wisdom and victory, or Thunor for strength.
 The sound itself was thought to create a sacred space, calling the gods to witness the fight and to protect the chanters.
-After the Christianization of the Saxons, these pagan invocations were gradually replaced by prayers and hymns to the Christian God, but the underlying concept of music as a spiritual weapon persisted well into the Middle Ages.
+After Christianization, these pagan invocations were gradually replaced by prayers and hymns to the Christian God, but the underlying concept of music as a spiritual weapon persisted well into the Middle Ages.

 Characteristics and Examples of Saxon War Songs